merchise/xotl.fl/docs/source/xotl.fl/expressions.rst

      >>> parse(r"'\u0020'")
      Literal(' ', TypeCons('Char', ()))

-  Notice that the value in the `~xopgi.ql.lang.expressions.Literal`:class: object is a Python string; but it will always one character.
+  Notice that the value in the `~xotl.fl.expressions.Literal`:class: object is a Python string; but it will always one character.

 - Strings are surrounded with quotation mark ``"``.
 You can use the backslash